 Mets' Neil Ramirez: Designated for assignment

-Ramirez was designated for assignment Thursday.
+Ramirez was designated for assignment by the Mets on Thursday.

 New York deemed the right-hander expendable upon activating southpaw Josh Smoker (elbow).
 Ramirez carries a 7.18 ERA on the year with 44 strikeouts and 21 walks in 31.1 innings and could catch on with another club if he isn't outrighted to Triple-A Las Vegas.